selfage/cli/README.md

 ```
 $ selfage compile -h
 Usage: selfage compile|cpl [options] <file>

 Compile a single TypeScript source file while respecting compilerOptions in tsconfig.json.
 Its file ext can be neglected and is always fixed as .ts.

 Options:
   -c, --tsconfig-file <file>    The file path to tsconfig.json.
 If not provided, it will try to look for it at the current working directory.
-  -s, --supplementary-files <files...>  Supplementary files to be compiled together with the source file.
+  -s, --extra-files <files...>  Extra files to be compiled together with and before the source file.
   -h, --help                    display help for command
 ```

 ## Clean